maxammann/blog/content/posts/2019-31-03-install-ros-virtual-arm.md

   Note: This is not recommended because packages installed by pip override those from apt.
 In this case we need to do this becasuse the version provided by apt is [not working](https://github.com/ros/catkin/issues/956)
-* `sudo apt-get install python-rosdep python-rosinstall-generator python-wstool python-rosinstall build-essential`
+* `sudo apt install python-rosdep python-rosinstall-generator python-wstool python-rosinstall build-essential`
 * `sudo rosdep init`
 * `rosdep update`
 * `mkdir ~/ros_catkin_ws`